The CAA: your journey—at your pace

 Once you have met these requirements, and joined one of the associations recognized by CAA Global you will be eligible to qualify as Certified Actuarial Analyst.

-You can opt to join the Institute and Faculty of Actuaries, based in the United Kingdom, or the SOA Center, a subsidiary of the Society of Actuaries, based in the United States.
-Through the IFOA or the SOA Center, you will have access to networking, events, resources, continuing educational opportunities and more.
+You can opt to join the Institute and Faculty of Actuaries, based in the United Kingdom, the SOA Center, a subsidiary of the Society of Actuaries, based in the United States, and the Actuarial Society of South Africa (ASSA) based in South Africa.
+Through the IFoA, the SOA Center, and the ASSA, you will have access to networking, events, resources, continuing educational opportunities and more.
 Although you’ve completed your exams, your professional development is on beginning.
-Learn more about these two organizations and what they can offer you.
+Learn more about these organizations and what they can offer you.

 Once you qualify, you are entitled to use the CAA designation after your name and will open many professional doors.
 Get started on your exciting new journey today.